10 Oct 2021

 And contrary to other health issues, mental health is still a taboo – trickling down all the way from society at large to workplaces, families and even groups of friends.

-In many contexts, a lot of our hesitancy to open up has to do with the same topic I touched upon earlier: we want to show strength and perfection, not weakness.
+In many contexts, a lot of our hesitancy comes from the same place: we want to show strength and perfection, not weakness.
 But opening up requires vulnerability, which Brené Brown defines as “uncertainty, risk and emotional exposure”.
 As those are really hard, the default is to stay silent.

 The danger of taboos is that they even turn a struggling majority into an assortment of individuals that feel lonely and inadequate, even though their experience is essentially comparable.
 And the outcome of those feelings is a vicious cycle of declining mental health for everyone.